 - All share ideas.

-Next, move students into rooms using Blackboard Collaborate Ultra's breakout groups.
+Next, move students into rooms using Zoom breakout groups.
 They will use their microphones in breakout groups to talk while documenting their work on their slide.
 If desired, the Reporter could share their screen with the group, or all members can watch what they type by navigating directly to their group slide.
 Allow students some time to get started with their discussion.

 This activity can then be downloaded and shared with students for review and/or as an archive of participation.
 Using collaborative slides is one way to keep your eye on all groups simultaneously without having to “pop” into their breakout group and disturb the flow of conversation.
 After a few minutes, if students aren’t actively engaged on their slide, you could enter their breakout group to find out if they need additional support.